LNC11/Java-Portfolio/README.md

 ---

-## 📂 Order-Management-System
+## 📂  Laboratory 1 - Library-Book-Management-System
 **Description:**
-A Java-based system that manages customer orders.
-It allows creating orders, adding products, calculating totals, and managing order details.

-**OOP Concepts Used:**
+A Java program that allows users or librarians to handle book records, manage borrowing and returning of books, and keep track of availability.

+## ✨ **Features:**
+- Add new books to library
-- Classes and Objects
+- Borrow and return books
+- View all available books
-- Encapsulation
+- Update book information
-- Methods and Constructors

 ---

-## 📂 Smart-Home-Control-System
+## 📂  Laboratory 2 - Booklist
 **Description:**
-This project simulates a smart home system where different devices (lights, fans, appliances) can be controlled using Java classes.

-**OOP Concepts Used:**
-- Inheritance
-- Polymorphism
-- Abstraction
-- Encapsulation
+A collection of Java practice programs and exercises focused on basic to intermediate OOP concepts.

+## ✨ **Features:**
+- Create and store book records with title, author, year published, and current page
+- Display detailed information for each book

 ---

-## 📂 School-Management-System
+## 📂 Laboratory 3 & 4 - Coffee-Shop-Rewards-System
 **Description:**
+A Java program that simulates a coffee shop rewards system.
+Customers earn points for purchases and can redeem rewards based on accumulated points.

+## ✨ **Features:**
+- Add points to cutomer
+- Redeem rewards
+- View customer's info
+- View total customers

+---

+## 📂 Laboratory 5 - School-Management-System
+**Description:**
 A system designed to manage school-related data such as students, teachers, and courses.
 It organizes information using object-oriented design.

-**OOP Concepts Used:**
+## ✨ **Features:**
-- Classes and Objects
+- Display teacher and student's info
-- Inheritance
+- Used inheritance
-- Encapsulation
+- Proper class relations
-- Data management using objects

 ---

-## 📂 Coffee-Shop-Rewards-System
+## 📂 Laboratory 6 - Smart-Home-Control-System
 **Description:**
-A Java program that simulates a coffee shop rewards system.
-Customers earn points for purchases and can redeem rewards based on accumulated points.

-**OOP Concepts Used:**
+This project simulates a smart home system where different devices (lights, microwaves, aircons, televisions) can be controlled using Java classes.

+## ✨ **Features:**
+- Turn on all devices simultaneous
-- Encapsulation
+- Set devices characteristics
-- Class relationships
-- Conditional logic using methods

 ---

-## 📂 JavaCodes
+## 📂 Laboratory 7 - Order-Management-System
 **Description:**
-A collection of Java practice programs and exercises focused on basic to intermediate OOP concepts.

-**OOP Concepts Used:**
-- Basic class creation
+A Java-based system that manages customer orders.
+It allows adding orders, process orders, and managing order details.

+## ✨ **Features:**
+- Add and process orders
+- Set status of orders
-- Methods
+- Display order summary
-- Control structures
-- Object interaction

 ---